MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey.md

 ---
 # Sign in with a passkey (FIDO2)

+Passkeys are a replacement for your password.
+With passkeys, you can sign into your Microsoft personal, work or school account using your face, fingerprint, or PIN.
+Signing in with a passkey is simple, fast, and helps protect you against phishing attacks.

+## Sign in to your work or school account

-To sign into your work or school account with a passkey, follow these steps whenever you get a sign-in prompt.
+To sign into your work or school account with a passkey, follow these steps when you get a sign-in prompt.

 1. Choose **Sign-in Options**.
 1. Choose **Face, Fingerprint, PIN, or security key**.
 1. Your device opens a security window where you can use your face, fingerprint, PIN, or security key.

+>[!NOTE]
+> Biometric data stays on your device and is never shared with Microsoft.

 ## Next steps